-There’s a way for you to quickly get up to speed with every one of the solutions, secrets, good-value ideas, money-making techniques, wealth-protection details, retirement recommendations, real estate advice and contacts, and everything else our attendees are gathering here live at the International Living Live and Invest in Ecuador Seminar…
+There’s a way for you to quickly get up to speed with every one of the solutions, secrets, good-value ideas, money-making techniques, wealth-protection details, retirement recommendations, real estate advice and contacts, and everything else our attendees are gathering here live at the International Living 2013 Fast-Track Ecuador Conference…

-You can have every bit of the important information being shared here at this seminar and for a fraction of what the folks spent to be here in person with us in Ecuador…
+You can have every bit of the important information being shared here at this seminar—at a fraction of what the folks attending spent to be here in person …

 You can have all the most important information and benefits from this event…

-All of the things we’re learning here…the best path to legal residency in Ecuador and even how to quickly and easily get an Ecuadorian passport if you so desire…how to drastically cut your expenses while improving your lifestyle…where to find the best doctors and hospitals, the lowest-priced private health insurance…how to qualify for the public health system, where for just $50/month on average, all your medical needs are covered—prescriptions, doctor’s visits, hospitalization, you name it; even optical and dental!
+All of the things we’re learning here… the best path to legal residency in Ecuador and how to quickly and easily get an Ecuadorian passport if you so desire… how to drastically cut your expenses while improving your lifestyle… where to find the best doctors and hospitals, the lowest-priced private health insurance… how to qualify for the public health system, where for just $50/month on average, all your medical needs are covered—prescriptions, doctor’s visits, hospitalization, you name it—even optical and dental!

-This conference really is a lifeline for anyone who is concerned about stretching their retirement dollars or living far better on a reduced income.
+This conference really is a lifeline for anyone who’s concerned about stretching their retirement dollars or living far better on a reduced income.